PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![code_snippet_2](https://user-images.githubusercontent.com/25223180/52251682-54d02780-2924-11e9-9794-860adb1b1392.PNG)

-The code for this step is contained in the above displayed Code Cells (Cell number 21) of the Jupyter Notebook (Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 504-536 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
+The code for this step is contained in the above displayed Code Cells (Cell number 21) of the Jupyter Notebook (Advanced_Lane_Detection-Updated.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 504-536 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder

+NOTE: Advanced_Lane_Detection.ipynb was too large (>25 mb) to be uploaded on github

 ## Explanation of the logic for this step
 The calculation of radius of curvature is done as explained in this tutorial (ref link: https://www.intmath.com/applications-differentiation/8-radius-curvature.php)